rjain2470/neumann-prover/README.md

 from neumann_prover.pipelines import informal_proof_generator, lean_pseudocode_generator, formal_statement_generator, formal_proof_generator, run_pipeline, batch
 from neumann_prover.correction import formal_statement_corrector, formal_statement_until_compiles, try_formal_proof_until_compiles
 ```

+Replace `/path/to/neumann-prover` with the actual path where you cloned the repository.

+That's it!
+You are now ready to use `neumann-prover` for its full range of features. 🎉

+---

+### 2. Regular Python Installation (Optional)
+If you want to use `neumann-prover` in a standard Python environment outside of Jupyter:

+1. Clone the repository:
+    ```bash
+    git clone git@github.com:rjain2470/neumann-prover.git
+    cd neumann-prover
+    ```
+2. Install the requirements:
+    ```bash
+    pip install -e .
+    ```
+3. Set up the Lean environment:
+    ```bash
+    bash scripts/setup_lean_env.sh
+    ```

+You’re all set!
+Refer to the usage examples in this README for how to run the tool.

 ### Example Usage
 Here is an example of how one might use this repo to generate the formal statement from an informal statement.
 ```python